tjlacasio/tjlacasio.github.io/projects/assignmentTracker.md

 By using some of the functions and cell function liked data validation and conditional formatting, I was able to personalize my spreadsheet to show what type of assignment it is, what date it is due, the priority level, a status of: not started, in progress, and completed, the assignment's subject, and the days left until it's due date.

+Using the assignment tracker I created, I was able to be on track with all my assignments.
+I've done this for about 2/3 semesters for all of my current and past classes, and not once since I've created this have I missed a due date because I knew the date of the assignment/project's deadline.

+Here is template you can use if you want to : https://docs.google.com/spreadsheets/d/1u8wPE-NOCAZwKkRIqgC2tdN8dq6mA-pcFGxB0W2jds0/edit?gid=0#gid=0